rea-and/vector-infinity/README.md

 nano .env
 ```

-**Note**: No OpenAI API key is needed for Custom GPT integration.
-The system uses simple SQLite text search for querying data.
+**Note**: For semantic search functionality, you'll need to set `OPENAI_API_KEY` in your `.env` file.
+This is used to generate embeddings for semantic search.
+See the [Semantic Search Integration](#semantic-search-integration-recommended) section for details.

 The default port is 80.
 If you have an existing `.env` file with `WEB_PORT=5000`, update it to `WEB_PORT=80` or delete the line to use the default.